pywbem/pywbem/docs/mocksupport.rst

   setting key properties as a dynamic provider for the class in a real WBEM server might have.
 This operation requires that the mock repository is in full mode and that the class of the new instance exists in the mock repository.
-It fails with NOT_SUPPORTED if the mock repository is in lite mode.
+It fails with CIM_ERR_NOT_SUPPORTED if the mock repository is in lite mode.

 - **ModifyInstance**: Behaves like :meth:`~pywbem.WBEMConnection.ModifyInstance`.
 This operation requires that the mock repository is in full mode and that the class of the instance exists in the mock repository.
-It fails with NOT_SUPPORTED if the mock repository is in lite mode.
+It fails with CIM_ERR_NOT_SUPPORTED if the mock repository is in lite mode.

 - **DeleteInstance**: Behaves like :meth:`~pywbem.WBEMConnection.DeleteInstance`, except for this difference